vrajclerk/PLACEMENT_NOTES/Streebo/c++.md

 Function overriding:
 - allows a derived class to provide a specific implementation of a function that is already available in its base.

-- parent and chile both contain same function but different implementation.
+- parent and child both contain same function but different implementation.

 - parent class is called overriden

 - child class is called overriding

 ### Virtual functions:
-A virtual function is a member function which is present in thebase class and redefined by the derived class.
+A virtual function is a member function which is present in the base class and redefined by the derived class.

 `Characteristics:`
 - It is declared using the keyword virtual inside a base class and are always declared inside a base class and overridden in child class.